 Covers engineering and technical applications of purchased software packages, focusing on Excel.
-Includes the use of spreadsheets to store and manipulate data, design structural members, and aid in statistical analysis and parametric design.
+Includes the use of spreadsheets to store and manipulate data, perform engineering calculations, and aid in statistical analysis and parametric design.
 Prerequisite: MTH081 or MTH111, either with a grade of C or better; or consent of instructor.
 Sp